We are sure you’ll agree with us when we say Facebook targeting requires the right technique, knowledge, and content.

 3. Target Fans of Your Competitors

 You’ll find useful information from Facebook Audience Insights that’ll give you a better understanding of Facebook users who care about your product or services.
-A good strategy is to target fans of your competitors.
+A good strategy is to target the fans of your competitors.
 Want to know who your target market is?
 Poke around your competitors’ followers!
 You should also know how to get customers with Facebook as well.

 Here’s what you need to do: